-Your solicitor will have to show that the medical professional failed to provide an acceptable standard of care when treating you, leading to your condition.
-They were responsible for your health, so the harm you suffered was their fault.
+Your solicitor will have to show that your doctor failed to provide an acceptable standard of care when treating you, leading to your condition.
+It has to be established that they were responsible for your health, so the harm you suffered was their fault.

-Also known as avoidable harm, clinical negligence causation is to establish that your injuries were a result of medical negligence, rather than an existing condition.
-Essentially, if the medical professional upheld their duty of care, your illness or injury would not have happened.
+Also known as avoidable harm, clinical negligence causation is to establish that your injuries were a result of medical negligence.
+It seeks to eliminate that an existing condition caused the injury you suffered & tries to prove that if the medical professional upheld their duty of care, your injury would not have happened.

 It is important to note that unless medical negligence is established, you cannot pursue claims solely in the following circumstances:

 - The treatment you received was unsuccessful;